Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 On mobile, it rendered pretty poorly:

 Not a nice user experience, and an error in the Google Search Console.
-If there’s something I don’t want is an error/warning in that place.
+The last thing I want is an error or warning there.
 Not when it’s something I can fix.

 Hugo, the static site generator I use, lets me inject CSS specific to a single page, simply by adding a <style> tag into the markdown file.
 Handy.